IWP and the United States Navy Information Dominance N2/N6 command partner to advance the Information Warfare Community

 As the National Intelligence Program resource sponsor and the Military Intelligence Program component manager for Navy intelligence capabilities, N2/N6 is the Navy’s primary office for resourcing such capabilities as intelligence, cyber warfare, command and control, electronic warfare, battle management, oceanography and meteorology.
 Its mission is to provide end-to-end accountability for Navy information requirements, investments, capabilities and forces.
 It is also tasked with directing the efforts of military and civilian professionals that make up the Information Warfare Corps and supply warfare commanders with Assured Command and Control, Battlespace Awareness, and Integrated Fires.

-The Institute of World Politics (IWP) is a fully accredited graduate school of national security and international affairs, dedicated to developing leaders with a sound understanding of international realities and the ethical conduct of statecraft and intelligence tradecraft, based on knowledge and appreciation of the founding principles of the American political economy and the Western moral tradition.
+The Institute of World Politics (IWP) is an accredited graduate school of national security and international affairs, dedicated to developing leaders with a sound understanding of international realities and the ethical conduct of statecraft and intelligence tradecraft, based on knowledge and appreciation of the founding principles of the American political economy and the Western moral tradition.

 Located in the heart of Washington, D.C. offering Five Master of Arts degree programs in; Statecraft and International Affairs, Statecraft and International Affairs, Statecraft and National Security Affairs, Strategic Intelligence, Strategic and International Studies, and National Security Affairs offering a significant time and dollars savings for IWC warfare-qualified personnel and Intelligence Community (IC) civilian analysts.